willhendrickk/sql-project/README.md

 ## Future Improvements
 - **Integrate with Top Shipping Carriers API**: Expand the data retrieval process by integrating APIs from top shipping carriers such as USPS, UPS, FedEx, and DHL.
-- **Extend Data Coverage to Additional Countries**.
-Expand the data beyond the EU countries.
+- **Extend Data Coverage to Additional Countries**: Expand the data beyond the EU countries.